HE-Arc/Hikoo/README.md

 - To alert about a bug/issue, by creating an issue via the same named tab.
 Please use the "Bug Report" Template.
 - To suggest an improvement, also by creating an issue with the "New Feature" Template.
-- To understand how works Hikoo, by refering to the wiki tab where some tutorial videos are referenced and user guides (only in French).
+- To understand how works Hikoo, by refering to the wiki tab where some tutorial videos are referenced and user guides.

 Thanks for your feedback !